-Introduction to Emergency Support Services
+Introduction to Emergency Support Service Training

 British Columbians forced from their homes because of emergencies may receive Emergency Support Services (ESS), which may include food, lodging, clothing, emotional support, information about the crisis, as well as first aid, child minding, pet care, and transportation.